Home » Science and Tech Notes » Electric Vehicles (EVs)

 • Its first phase ran for four years until 2019.

 • The second phase (FAME II) is a 3-year subsidy programme.
-It aims at supporting the electrification of public and shared transportation.
+It aims to support the electrification of public and shared transportation.

 • Production Linked Incentive (PLI) scheme:

-• For manufacturing of Advanced Chemistry Cell (ACC) in the country in order to bring down prices of battery in the country.
+• For the manufacturing of Advanced Chemistry Cell (ACC) in the country to bring down the prices of batteries in the country.

 • Guidelines for EV charging infrastructure: The Ministry of Power has issued the revised consolidated Guidelines & Standards for charging infrastructure for Electric Vehicles.

-• The guidelines allow the entities or individuals to create charging stations without the need for license.
+• The guidelines allow entities or individuals to create charging stations without the need for a license.
 However, they should meet certain technical and safety standards.

 • The guidelines allow users to charge their electric vehicles in their respective offices and homes.

-• Green license plates: Ministry of Road Transport & Highways (MoRTH) announced that battery operated vehicles will be given green license plates and be exempted from permit requirements.
+• Green license plates: The Ministry of Road Transport & Highways (MoRTH) announced that battery-operated vehicles will be given green license plates and be exempted from permit requirements.

-• Several states (including Delhi, UP, MP, Telangana, Andhra Pradesh etc.) have notified their EV policies aimed at promoting manufacturing and increasing demand of electric vehicles in their respective states.
+• Several states (including Delhi, UP, MP, Telangana, Andhra Pradesh, etc.) have notified their EV policies aimed at promoting manufacturing and increasing demand for electric vehicles in their respective states.

-• ISRO has commercialized indigenously developed lithium-ion battery technology and has selected 14 companies for transfer of technology.
+• ISRO has commercialised the indigenously developed lithium-ion battery technology and has selected 14 companies for the transfer of technology.

 • Consumer Deterrents: Consumers are discouraged from adopting EVs due to concerns about limited driving range, safety, uncertain resale value, lack of widespread charging infrastructure, unreliable electricity supply, and the price gap between EVs and internal combustion engine (ICE) vehicles.

-• Inadequate Charging Infrastructure: The establishment of charging stations is hindered by low utilization rates, high operational costs, concerns about overloading electricity DISCOMs, and other factors, creating a disincentive for charging station operators.
+• Inadequate Charging Infrastructure: The establishment of charging stations is hindered by low utilisation rates, high operational costs, concerns about overloading electricity DISCOMs, and other factors, creating a disincentive for charging station operators.

 • Battery Technology Limitations: The battery technology used in EVs is still evolving, and the cost of the battery is a significant factor in the overall cost of an EV.